django-salesforce/django-salesforce/README.rst

 .. image:: https://travis-ci.org/freelancersunion/django-salesforce.svg?branch=master
    :target: https://travis-ci.org/freelancersunion/django-salesforce

 This library allows you to load and edit the objects in any Salesforce instance using Django models.
 The integration is fairly complete, and generally seamless for most uses.
-It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance as if they were "local" databases.
+It works by integrating with the Django ORM, allowing access to the objects in your SFDC instance as if they were in a traditional database.

-Python 2.6, 2.7, 3.3, 3.4 or pypy; Django 1.4.2 - 1.7 (but Django 1.4.x can't be combined with Python 3)
+Python 2.6, 2.7, 3.3, 3.4 or pypy; Django 1.4.2 - 1.7.
+Note that Django 1.4.x
+is not compatible with Python 3.

 Quick Start
 -----------